Travel in Austria

 Wien Mitte The Mall – Vienna Central Mall

 If you’ve just arrived from Vienna Airport, or if you’re already on your way back to the airport, you’ll probably pass through Wien Mitte station.
 From this station, the regional train S7 departs, which goes to the airport.
 If you have a little free time, you can happily spend it at the station’s mall.
-The mall is quite new and beautifully designed, and includes a variety of stores such as H&M, New Yorker, Swarovski, Desigual, and more.
+The mall is quite new and beautifully designed, and includes a variety of stores such as H&M, New Yorker, Swarovski, Scotch&Soda, and more.
 There are also a variety of restaurants and cafes.
 Its location is definitely central!
 Right in the heart of Vienna’s 3rd district.
 If you want to know what else you can see in the 3rd district, read more information in our extended article.

 Opening Hours: